GitDaBytes/Advanced-Lane-Line-Tracking/README.md

 Overall, I think the solution works pretty well for the project video.
 It is quite tricky to use standard video processing techniques to segment the road lines from the road, especially with all the debris and patterns that appear on the road (most of which are also lines).

 I believe that the method I have used will have a hard time at night as well as in very bright or dark scenes and also on very bendy roads.
-I beleive that in order to address this, more work is needed to be done on the lane detection part of my project.
+I believe that in order to address this, more work is needed to be done on the lane detection part of my project.
 I would be very keen to also experiment with neural networks (particulary CNNs) to see if it can create a more robust and universal lane detector.